christoph-v/spark/ALPES/README.md

 The **"Society for Lifelong Collaborating"** can now be found on the Internet domain [lc-soc-lc.or.at](https://lc-soc-lc.or.at)

-Also, I am doing some experiments with the DIS protocol, currently, which are not actually connected to the ALPES project.
+Also, I was doing some experiments with the DIS protocol, which were not actually connected to the ALPES project.

 So, the ALPES project is currently lower prioritized, while we try to establish some reliable infrastructure for all these activities.

-Puchberg, 2024-05-11
+Vienna, 2025-03-02